Venezuelan Immigrant Wins I-601 Waiver Immigration Appeal Despite Conviction

 In his early 20s, he and George, one of his best friends, decided to authorize each other as co-credit card holders on their private accounts.
 They wanted to help build each other’s credit worthiness.
 They agreed not to withdraw more than $100 on the other’s account per month without advance permission.

 On one occasion, while George was out of town on vacation, Joaquín ran into a financial crunch.
-He withdrew $200.00, $100.00 over the agreed-upon borrowing limits they had jointly approved.
+He withdrew $200.00.
+This was $100.00 over the agreed-upon borrowing limits they had jointly approved.

-When George found out about the transaction, he immediately contacted the credit authorities.
-He thought someone had cracked his credit card details.
+When George found out about the transaction, he immediately contacted the credit card authorities.
+He thought someone had cracked into his account.
 He did not suspect it might have been an overdraw by Joaquín.

 Bank officers traced the transaction.
 They reported the theft to law enforcement, and the police arrested Joaquin for credit card fraud.
 The bank did not inform George about their findings.
 He found out when Joaquín’s mother called him to explain what happened.